-This chapter starts with a preamble that contains an explanation of the structure of the learning outcomes and of the concrete details of the Assurance and Accountancy for SME specialisations.
-The preamble also contains a brief explanation of the learning outcomes by subject area.
-Next, § 4.3 describes the generic learning outcomes, while § 4.4 contains the learning outcomes per specialisation, divided by subject area.
-The latter paragraph also indicates, for each specialisation, the standard study load in terms of ECTS for the learning outcomes of the theoretical programme and the number of hours per type of activity for the learning outcomes of the practical programme.
-Although the learning outcomes are described by subject area and divided into theory and practice, it is necessary to aim as much as possible for integration, on the one hand between the various courses and, on the other hand, between the theoretical programmes.
+This chapter contains the learning outcomes of the accountancy education programme in the Netherlands, whereby a distinction is made between the Assurance and Accountancy for SME specialisations.
+The learning outcomes for each specialisation and each subject matter are introduced by a brief explanation.
+Paragraph 4.2 first describes the generic learning outcomes.
+Next, § 4.3 and § 4.4 contains the learning outcomes per specialisation, divided by subject area.
+The latter paragraphs also indicates, for each specialisation, the standard study load in terms of ECTS for the learning outcomes of the theoretical programme and the number of hours per type of activity for the learning outcomes of the practical programme.
+Although the learning outcomes are described by subject area and divided into theory and practice, it is necessary to aim as much as possible for integration, on the one hand between the various courses and, on the other hand, between the theoretical and practical programmes.